 Orodispersible zolmitriptan (Zomig Rapimelt) 2.5mg and 5mg tablets

 Some people who feel very nauseous with a migraine may find the orodispersible tablet or Rapimelt system works better.
 The tablets are not swallowed with water but are left on the tongue to dissolve.
 They may not work well if you have a dry mouth.
+Taking a drink of water before using the tablet may help them to dissolve.
 They can be taken at the same time as food or liquid.
 Zomig Rapimelt tablets are orange flavoured.
 Generic orodispersible zolmitriptan are either orange or peppermint flavoured.

 The dose is the same as the normal tablets.
 Start with a 2.5mg tablet.
 Do not push the tablet through the pack as it may break.